lsplx/lsplx/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a sixth-year direct-track Ph.D. student at the Institute of Software, Chinese Academy of Sciences, affiliated with the Key Laboratory of Intelligent Game.
-I am fortunate to be advised by [Prof. Qing Wang](https://people.ucas.ac.cn/~wangqing) during my doctoral studies.
+I am fortunate to be advised by [Prof. Qing Wang](https://people.ucas.ac.cn/~wangqing) and [Prof. Mingyang Li](https://people.ucas.ac.cn/~mingyang) during my doctoral studies.
 Previously, I was a visiting student at the School of Computer Science and Engineering, Nanyang Technological University (NTU), supervised by [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/).

 To date, I have published 8 papers in top conferences and journals in both software engineering (ICSE, FSE, TOSEM) and natural language processing (ACL, EMNLP).
 Currently, my research interests focus on LLM security（especially in the areas of LLM agents and RAG), AI model testing, and intelligent requirements engineering.